Chris Uhlmann: Career

-on social media when he appeared on Today, where he stated that the Sky News television channel, 2GB radio station and News Corp were "waging a war" against Prime Minister of Australia Malcolm Turnbull.
+on social media when he appeared on Today, where he stated that the Sky News television channel, 2GB radio station and News Corp Australia were "waging a war" against Prime Minister of Australia Malcolm Turnbull.
 When asked how he expected presenters on Sky or 2GB to respond, he said he "couldn't give a rat's arse", adding "If you dish it out, you have to be prepared to take it".

+Uhlmann retired in October 2022 and Charles Croucher was appointed political editor for Nine News.
+In April 2024, Uhlmann joined Sky News as a political contributor, and The Australian newspaper as a columnist.